This content is archived because Status of Women Canada no longer exists. Please visit the Women and Gender Equality Canada.

 Sometimes also called a "results chain" or "logic model," a results framework is a depiction of the causal or logical relationships between activities, outputs, and the results (i.e. outcomes) of a given project.
 It is a strategic document and should not be confused with a work plan.

-The results framework is divided into five categories: project objective(s), activities, outputs, short-term results (immediate), and medium-term results (intermediate).
+The results framework is divided into four categories: activities, outputs, short-term results (immediate), and medium-term results (intermediate).
 Each of these represents a distinct step in the causal logic of a project.
 The activities and outputs address how a project is carried out, whereas the results and project objective(s) constitute the actual changes that take place.

 Activities are key actions undertaken in the course of the project that use inputs to produce outputs.
 Project activities and their related results will contribute to the achievement of project objectives.

 Examples of key activities include: establishing partnerships, assessing needs, developing resources and networking.

 You will be required to report on your activities, so only list the most important/relevant ones.
 Do not provide a detailed description or list sub-activities in the results framework.
 It is recommended that you limit the number to a maximum of six (6).

 Outputs are the products, goods or services stemming directly from the activities of a project, for example: reports, action plans, tools, codes of practice and protocols.

 You will be required to report on your outputs, so only include the most important/relevant ones.
 It is recommended that you limit the number to a maximum of five (5).